Sukheth/NFT-Minter/README.md

-# 🗃 NFT Minter Tutorial Starter Files
+Full Stack NFT Minter

-This project contains the starter files for [Alchemy's NFT Minter tutorial](https://docs.alchemyapi.io/alchemy/tutorials/nft-minter), in which we teach you how to connect your smart contract to your React dApp project by building an NFT Minter using Metamask and Web3.
+This applications mints NFTs on the Ropsten Testnet through an ERC721 standard smart contract

+Contract Address (on Ropsten): 0xbf8d2D4282b2587CB786d5bcD1179Fe4f7aF7863

+Created as a tesk submission for Digital Outcomes